ambv/bitrot/README.rst

   $ bitrot

 This will start digging through your directory structure recursively indexing all files found.
-The index is stored in a ``.bitrot.db`` file which is a DBM database.
+The index is stored in a ``.bitrot.db`` file which is a SQLite 3 database.

 Next time you run ``bitrot`` it will add new files and update the index for files with a changed modification date.
 Most importantly however, it will